Environmentalists protest as Biden administration approves huge oil export terminal off Texas coast

 “After tireless work by my office and many others to secure this deepwater port license, I’m thrilled that we’re helping bring more jobs to Texas and greater energy security to America and our allies,'' Cruz said in a statement.
 “That this victory was delayed by years of needless bureaucratic dithering shows why we need broader permitting reform in this country.''

-The oil export facility, one of seven license applications under federal review, is located 30 miles offshore of Brazoria County, Texas, in the Gulf of Mexico.
+The oil export facility, one of several license applications under federal review, is located 30 miles offshore of Brazoria County, Texas, in the Gulf of Mexico.

 The license approval followed a ruling by the Fifth Circuit Court of Appeals last week dismissing claims by environmental groups that federal agencies had failed to uphold federal environmental laws in their review of the project.